Calculating how to scale a SaaS business

 Appropriate architecture can ensure that your software has enough juice to handle increasing demand.
 You’ve got two options for SaaS infrastructure:

-• Multi-tenant SaaS architecture shares software instances and the supporting infrastructure between multiple customers.
-It gives users less freedom to customize their cloud environment but makes it easier to allocate resources between databases and servers to handle heavier workloads.
+- Multi-tenant SaaS architecture shares software instances and the supporting infrastructure between multiple customers.
+It gives users less freedom to customize their cloud environment but makes allocating resources between databases and servers easier to handle heavier workloads.

 Note that your cloud provider can have several options for tenant isolation.
 For instance, AWS offers accounts that run on dedicated hardware, multi-tenancy solutions, and various hybrid models.